 Although SRI was originally developed for irrigated rice, for which full water control is possible, SRI practices have been successfully adapted to rainfed rice production.
 This has been especially true in West Africa, where most rice is grown in rainfed systems.
-Although conditions across West Africa may not always allow perfect implementation of the four principles (of early, quick and healthy plant establishment, reduced plant density, Improved soil conditions through enrichment with organic matter, and reduced and controlled water application), applying these principles, combined with an understanding of the synergies created, can go far to optimize crop management.
-The System of Rice Intensification has gained critiques - along with its popularity - from rice scientists.
+Although conditions across West Africa may not always allow perfect implementation of the four principles (of early, quick and healthy plant establishment, reduced plant density, improved soil conditions through enrichment with organic matter, and reduced and controlled water application), applying these principles, combined with an understanding of the synergies created, can go far to optimize crop management.
+The System of Rice Intensification has received critique - along with its popularity - from rice scientists.
 For example, the reports of "super-high" rice yields have been widely condemned as faulty by researchers at a number of international institutions.
 Other critics highlight the risks and disadvantages that should be considered alongside the potential benefits of SRI's principles, such as greater weed growth and high labour requirements, which is not always available to farmers in Senegal (Krupnik & Sarr 2008).
 In addition, SRI requires strict control over water/water regime for irrigation and drainage, and strict timing is necessary.
-Besides that this is not always available or feasible it also requires levelled land (Stoop, 2003).
+This is not always available or feasible and also requires levelled land (Stoop, 2003).
 As Krupnik and Sarr (2008) state: "Where farmers cannot enact all of these principles, they are encouraged to adapt and alter parts of the system to fit site-specific agronomic, economic and cultural needs.
-SRI should consequently not be thought of as a pre-packaged technology; rather it represents an integrated rice production approach that encourages farmers to experiment with and optimize their management of soil, nutrient, water and biological relationships while attempting to maximize the efficient use of scarce natural resources".
-This is essential to keep in mind as there might be circumstances in Senegal in which SRI is difficult to apply, for instance direct seeding is rather important in the SRV, there is a lack of equipment for mechanical transplanting, and rice straw and other rice by products are in various cases used for animal feeding.
+SRI should consequently not be thought of as a pre-packaged technology; rather it represents an integrated rice production approach that encourages farmers to experiment with and optimize their management of soil, nutrient, water and biological relationships while attempting to maximize the efficient use of scarce natural resources.
+This is essential to keep in mind as there might be circumstances in Senegal in which SRI is difficult to apply.

-Challenges to apply in the case of Senegal come from the importance of direct seeding in the SRV, the lack of equipment for mechanical transplanting and the use the rice straw and other rice by products for animal feeding (M.Diagne, pers.comm.)
-However, extensive experience in its implementation, and highly positive outcomes in Senegal comes from the West Africa Agriculture Productivity Program (WAAPP) -- executed in 13 West African countries, led by the West and Central African Council for Agricultural Research (CORAF/WECARD), and funded by the World Bank (Styger & Traoré 2018).
+Challenges to apply in the case of Senegal come from the importance of direct seeding in the SRV, the lack of equipment for mechanical transplanting and the use the rice straw and other rice by products for animal feeding (M. Diagne, pers.comm.)
+However, extensive experience in its implementation, and highly positive outcomes in Senegal comes from the West Africa Agriculture Productivity Program (WAAPP) - executed in 13 West African countries, led by the West and Central African Council for Agricultural Research (CORAF/WECARD), and funded by the World Bank (Styger & Traoré 2018).